Follicular Unit Ellipse Excision or Strip Surgery (FUT)

 It is important for patients to be aware that despite some misleading advertising claims, neither type of donor harvesting technique is completely ‘scarless’.
 But the FUE donor removal method results in virtually undetectable scars with a buzz cut hair style, depending on factors such as hair color and skin color contrast.

-Combination FUT/FUEs
+Combination FUT/FUE

 To safely achieve maximal numbers of grafts utilizing donor hair from where it is genetically permanent (in AGA), a combination of both FUT and FUE donor removal is optimal.
 Dr. Keene can utilize the linear excision to the extent she considers safe for closure, then take additional grafts using the FUE method of donor removal.